jipson7/learning-lisp/README.md

 * `subseq` - returns a subset of a sequence
 * `sort` - Sorts a sequence based on a specified comparator

-Why would we use any of the specialised functions like `list-length` or `mapcar` when we have generic functions that we do not need to worry about type?
+Why would we use any of the specialized functions like `list-length` or `mapcar` when we have generic functions that we do not need to worry about type?
 The simple answer is that these specialized functions are often optimized for the data structure to which they were developed.

 Because Lisp is dynamically typed and often generic, reflection is an important feature for determining which functions to execute on specific data types.
 Common Lisp provides several predicates that return true if a parameter of the specified type is passed as argument.
 For instance: